jolly-io/jolly-io/README.md

 My name is Jolly Ogbolè

-- I've been using python, R and SQL for about five years
+- Ever since my first data science class in the Spring of 2017 at UC Berkeley, I've been using python, R and SQL understand data and help organization make decisions.
 - I'm currently learning API Integration and Deployment